futreall/ai/src/docs/guides/dl-architectures.md

 When feedforward networks have multiple layers, they are called multilayer networks.

 Create your own feedforward neural networks with the [browser-based TensorFlow playground](http://playground.tensorflow.org/).
-We did a brief demo in [our AI primer](http://a16z.com/2016/06/10/ai-deep-learning-machines/) (begining at about 27:17), but get in there and click around on your own.
+We did a brief demo in [our AI primer](http://a16z.com/2016/06/10/ai-deep-learning-machines/) (beginning at about 27:17), but get in there and click around on your own.
 The things that you can change (depth of the network, the activation function, the learning rate, etc.) are called *hyperparameters*.
 So by clicking around in the playground, you are "modifying the hyperparameters of a feedforward multilayer neural network".
 Isn't that something?

 ## Convolutional (Neural) Networks (CNNs or ConvNets)